-To accommodate SISP's author footnote format, authored monographs have a "monograph opener" (p.
-1) that follows all the frontmatter and displays the monograph/volume's title, authors (with author-footnote superscripts), author footnote, and beginning of the main text.
-As is standard for journals, SISP assigns superscript numbers to each different author address (1, 2, 3, ...).
+To accommodate SISP's author footnote format, Contributions Series have a "monograph opener" that follows the frontmatter and displays the monograph/volume title, authors (with author-footnote superscripts), author footnote, and beginning of the main text.
+SISP assigns superscript numbers to each different author address (1, 2, 3, ...), sequential in the order the authors' names appear in the author line.

-- Addresses must be numbered in the order authors' names appear in the author line. - A superscript numeral should be inserted next to each author's name in the author line based on what address is provided for that author. - If multiple authors, each author name must carry at least one superscript numeral. - If authors share the same address, their names will carry the same superscript numeral. - If an author shows more than one address, that author's name will carry the number assigned to each of his addresses, separated by a comma and no space after comma. - Serial comma used between authors' names must precede superscripts and be baseline. - Use an asterisk in superscript to indicate corresponding author; it must follow all other superscripts next to the corresponding author's name.
+- A superscript numeral should be inserted next to each author's name in the author line based on what address is provided for that author. - If multiple authors, each author name must carry at least one superscript numeral. - If authors share the same address, their names will carry the same superscript numeral.

+- If an author shows more than one address, that author's name will carry the number assigned to each of his addresses, separated by a comma and no space after comma. - Serial comma used between authors' names must precede superscripts and be baseline. - Use an asterisk in superscript to indicate corresponding author; it must follow all other superscripts next to the corresponding author's name.
 For example:

-'''

-<ca>Robert H. Cowie, Kenneth A. Hayes, and Ellen E. Strong</ca>
+<ca>Robert H. Cowie,1 Kenneth A. Hayes,^{2,3} and Ellen E. Strong3</ca>

-'''